Alcudia, Majorca, Balearic Islands

 To finish up, try the frangollo, a light dessert made with milk, lemon, almonds and cinnamon.
 While you're on Tenerife, don't pass up the opportunity to try the local cheeses, typically made with sheep or goat's milk, which are creamy, flavourful and utterly delicious.

-Tenerife is a hugely popular destination for family holidays, with plenty to do for kids young and old.
+Tenerife is a hugely popular destination for family holidays in 2018, with plenty to do for kids young and old in the various resorts.
 Some of the top choices for family-friend holiday resorts include Costa Adeje, Los Cristianos and the hugely popular Puerto de la Cruz, all home to excellent international hotels.
-Beaches are usually the focal point of most family holidays, and Tenerife has got long, shallow beaches ideal for younger kids, plus sports beaches where teenagers can try kite surfing or diving.
+Beaches are usually the focal point of most family holidays, and Tenerife has got long shallow beaches ideal for younger kids, plus sports beaches where teenagers can try kite surfing or diving.

 The cable car up Mount Teide is a top attraction for all the family, and no one can fail to have fun at the spectacular Siam Park theme park in Costa Adeje, which has everything from a lazy river through lush tropical forest to the terrifying "Tower of Power" slide which propels you through a tank of sharks and rays.